If you want to develop an app for your brand, the next hurdle that comes is probably choosing which smartphone platform to focus on.

 The objective of an Android project is to develop a thriving real-world product that enhances the mobile experience for users.

-Donut, Eclair, Froyo, Icecream Sandwich, Jelly Bean, KitKat, Lollipop are some of the Android code names.
+Donut, Eclair, Froyo, Icecream Sandwich, Jelly Bean, KitKat, and Lollipop are some of the Android code names.

 - Android is open-source